Here is a proposed Six Season Calendar for the California Natural Garden:

 Related to Watering

 We recommend organic fertilizers, if applied as granular or dry product, scratched into the top 2” of soil with a three-prong cultivator.
 Towards the end of the month, just before what might be your last irrigation event of the summer, you can make your first application of plant food.
 Choose one with a low N-P-K (the three numbers on the bag) like 5-3-1.
 Most balanced plant foods also contain micronutrients like iron.
-Native gardens will do fine with half strength applications.
 This can wait until October.
 No rush, but if you do it in late September, water thoroughly right away.

 Troubleshooting – Varmints, Pests and Diseases